DamianoLaRosa/Participium/README.md

 # Docker compose using participium image example

 Copy the following compose.yaml file and init.sql of the project into the same folder.
-Then from command line run: docker-compose up
+Then from command line run: docker-compose up.

 Wait that participium_db is up before to test the app otherwise it will fail.